ϴ | colonialization |

 cultures secure their future by means of their historical narratives.
 Their unity, and their practices of justice, freedom, and charity, are founded upon an acceptance of the context of meaning this provides.
 Many narratives hold that recent human migrations were 'natural', but peoples were and continue to be dispossessed of their common land, variously evicted from their homes and stripped of their livelihoods, through ordered Acts of inclosure.
 Peoples have been forced to migrate to towns.
 There, religious charities, industrialists, and a new breed of landlord, rehoused extended families of the old world in ideal, nuclear-family homes.
 Societies infantilized after industrialization when families were rendered down further by the extermination of a generation of males in two world wars. scientism has replaced old religions; education now trains citizens for industry, and knowledge is translated into procedures.
 Social capital has been digitized and, in ever more finely segregated demographics, virtuality has bloomed.

-Quotations from: The revolution of everyday life ("Traite de savoir-vivre a l'usage des jeunes generations"), by Raoul Veneigem, 1965, Gallimard 1967.
-Translation by John Fullerton and Paul Sieveking, 1972. p.24-25.
+Quotations from pp.24-25 of The revolution of everyday life ("Traite de savoir-vivre a l'usage des jeunes generations"), by Raoul Vaneigem, 1965, Gallimard 1967.
+Translation by John Fullerton and Paul Sieveking, 1972.

 anodyne. anything that alleviates mental distress and pain.